MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 6. **Check for CBQ WebPart** (CBQ - Content by Query WebPart)  The Content by Query WebPart generates a high SQL load as it traverses all items in the query for each and every page load, for each User.
 Unlike an on-Premises installation, there is no cache available to limit the number of queries needed to populate this WebPart.
 As such CBQ performs slowly and impacts overall page performance which is why it should not be utilized.
 Please use the Content Search WebPart (CSWP) as the replacement for the Content Query WebPart.
 [Use the following guidance related to the Content Search WebPart](https://go.microsoft.com/fwlink/?linkid=873245).

-## Things to look for on the Network Trace tab
+## How to use the Network Trace tab

 The **Network Trace** tab provides detailed information about the requests to build the page as well as the responses received.

 1. **Look for pages with load times flagged as red**.
-The performance of each request and response are color coded based, on their impact on the overall page performance,  as follows:
+The performance of each request and response are color coded based, on their impact on the overall page performance  as follows:
 - Green: \< 500ms
 - Yellow: 500-1000ms
 - Red: \> 1000ms
 </br>![Network Trace](media/3cfede99-7d31-4041-888d-7bbc275cadc2.png)</br>
 In the image shown above, the red item pertains to the default page.
 It will always show red unless the page loads in \< 1000ms (less than 1 second).

-2. **Test initial page load times**.
+2. **Test item load times**.
 In some cases there will be no time or color indicator because the items have already been cached by the browser.
 To test this correctly, open the page, clear browser cache, and then click **Start** as that will force a "cold" page load and be a true reflection of the initial page load.
 This should then be compared to the "warm" page load as that will also help determine what items are being cached on the page.

 3. **Share relevant details with others who can help investigate issues**.
 To share the details or information provided in the tool with your developers or a technical support person, click **Export to JSON** (as shown in the image above).
 That will enable you to download the results, viewable with a JSON file viewer.

 > [!IMPORTANT]
-> These results will contain URLs that are considered contains PII (Personally Identifiable Information).
+> These results contain URLs and that can be classified as PII (Personally Identifiable Information).
 Make sure to follow your organization's guidelines before distributing that information.

 ## Engaging with Microsoft Support